Register an AWS environment

 - Can only include the following accepted characters are: a-z, 0-9, -.

 Data Lake Version Select Cloudera Runtime version that should be deployed for your Data Lake.
 The latest stable version is used by default.
 All Data Hub clusters provisioned within this Data Lake will be using the same Runtime version.
-Data Access Select an Instance Profile Refer to Minimal setup for cloud storage.
-Storage Location Base Refer to Minimal setup for cloud storage.
-Data Access Role Refer to Minimal setup for cloud storage.
-Ranger Audit Role Refer to Minimal setup for cloud storage.
+Data Access and Audit Select an Instance Profile Select the instance profile created in Minimal setup for cloud storage.
+Storage Location Base Provide the S3 location created for data storage in Minimal setup for cloud storage.
+Data Access Role Select the IAM role created in Minimal setup for cloud storage.
+Ranger Audit Role Select the IAM role created in Minimal setup for cloud storage.
 IDBroker Mappings We recommend that you leave this out and set it up after registering your environment as part of Onboarding CDP users and groups for cloud storage.
 Scale Scale Select Data Lake scale.
 By default, “Light Duty” is used.